Quévin Castro

-Quévin Moisés Cachicote da Rocha de Castro (born 16 August 2001), known as just Quevin Castro, is a Portuguese professional footballer who plays as a central midfielder for club Cambridge City.
+Quévin Moisés Cachicote da Rocha de Castro (16 August 2001 – 22 August 2026) was a Portuguese professional footballer who played as a central midfielder.

-Early life and education
+Early and personal life

-Born in Portugal, Castro played in the academy at Sporting CP before moving to England.
-He grew up in Thetford, Norfolk, and attended The Thetford Academy.
+Castro was born in Linda-a-Velha, Lisbon, to a Santomean father and an Angolan mother.
+His brothers Rudy, Valter Rocha, and Aires are also footballers.
+Castro played in the academy at Sporting CP before moving to England, where he grew up in Thetford, Norfolk, and attended the Thetford Academy.

 Career

 Castro played non-league football for Mildenhall Town, Thetford Town, Norwich CBS, Leiston and Bury Town during his early career.
 Castro had trial spells at Ipswich Town in 2019 and later in 2020, and also spent time on trial at Sutton United, Arsenal, Chelsea and West Bromwich Albion.

 In summer 2021, Castro signed for EFL Championship club West Bromwich Albion on a two-year contract following his trial at the club.
 He made his debut for the club on 25 August 2021, starting in a 6–0 EFL Cup second round defeat to Arsenal.
-Castro went onto make his only league appearance for West Brom on 28 February 2022, as a substitute in a 2–0 Championship defeat to Swansea City.
+Castro made his first of two league appearances for West Brom on 28 February 2022, as a substitute in a 2–0 Championship defeat to Swansea City.

 On 14 July 2022, Castro joined League One side Burton Albion on a season-long loan.
 Castro had his loan terminated by mutual consent on 1 September.
 On 12 September 2022, Castro joined National League club Notts County on loan until 8 January 2023.
 Upon the expiration of his contract, he joined fellow National League club Gateshead on loan until the end of the season.

 On 28 June 2023, it was announced that Castro would sign with National League side York City following the expiration of his West Bromwich Albion contract.

 On 19 January 2024, he joined National League North side King's Lynn on an initial month's loan.
 He made his debut, as a substitute, the day after he joined in a 2-2 league draw against Hereford.

+Castro's York contract was cancelled in May 2024.

-In November 2025, Castro joined Isthmian League North Division club Cambridge City following a short spell with Chippenham Town.
+He joined Chippenham Town in July 2025, but his contract was mutually terminated in October, and the following month, he joined Isthmian League North Division club Cambridge City.

+Castro signed for Eastbourne Borough in March 2026.

+On 29 June 2026, Castro returned to Portugal to sign for Real Sport Clube, but died prior to making an official appearance for the club.

 Style of play

-Castro has been described as an "energetic and powerful central midfielder".
+Castro was described as an "energetic and powerful central midfielder".

-Personal life

-Castro was born in Portugal to a Santomean father and an Angolan mother.
-His brothers Rudy, Valter Rocha, and Aires are also footballers.
+Death

+Six days after turning 25, Castro died on 22 August 2026, after collapsing during a pre-season friendly between Real Sport Clube and Estrela da Amadora at the Estádio das Seixas in Malveira, near Lisbon.